AlgyJr/ios_guides/Table-View-Guide.md

 }
 ```

-When you run the app, you should see new data load into the list, each time you reach the bottom.
+When you run the app, you should see new data load into the table view, each time you reach the bottom.
 But there's a problem: there's no indicator to the user that anything is happening.

 ### Creating a progress indicator